 Wake-up Signal Design

 The wake-up signal should be designed with certain properties.
-Specifically, in order to be decoded a short time interval, it should carry a minimum of information.
+Specifically, in order to be decoded in a short time interval, it should carry a minimum of information.
 We consider the wake-up signal only represents an identifier.
 The identifier may not necessarily correspond to a single UE, but may correspond to a group of UEs.
 A UE that can detect that wake-up signal with a matching identifier should expect a subsequent transmission (e.g. MPDCCH and MPDSCH).
 Moreover, the wake-up signal is used to re-acquire time/frequency synchronization when waking up from a deep or light sleep mode.
 The coverage range of wake-up signal transmission should be considered as well.
 Therefore, the wake-up signal length can be adaptively selected to provide sufficient synchronization in different DRX modes and under different coverage conditions.

 The Wake-up signal can be generated using certain known sequences (e.g. Zadoff-Chu sequence, M-sequence, etc) or a random bit sequence.
 At the receiver side, the detection complexity which usually relates to the UE power consumption should be kept low, significantly lower than the complexity of MPDCCH itself.
 From the network side, it is important to keep the network utilization as optimized as possible, e.g., the number of physical resources should be kept minimum and the possibility on the usage of common resources for more than one UE.